 I do better with pictures so let’s get started with how to use an Air Fryer before we get to the recipes.
 This is the one I bought below.

 The first thing you do is take it out of the box and remove the packing and cardboard within the basket.
 You wash the ceramic-coated basket, the multi-rack (included in my model), and the ceramic-coated crisper plate with warm water and pat dry.
 Never clean the main unit in the dishwasher.
 You can see these items below.

 To convert conventional recipes to an air fryer, reduce the temperature by 25 degrees.
 Please place the air fryer on a heat-safe unit like the one shown below because it gets very hot.
 Have something ready to place the basket on when you pull it out after cooking to protect your countertop.

 When you are ready to try your first recipe, please preheat the air fryer for three minutes.
 When you preheat it, you push the air fryer button and push 3 for three minutes on the right-hand side and the start button.

 I started with asparagus cut into 2-inch pieces.
 You can use a bag or a bowl to coat the asparagus with olive oil before placing them in the basket.
 Once you preheat the air dryer for 3 minutes, it’s ready to toss the asparagus into the basket.

 It’s hot and it will sizzle, so be ready, it’s awesome!
 Push the basket into the air fryer and push the air fryer button or roast button and cook for 8 -10 minutes, depending on your brand, at 390 degrees.

 I placed the 2-inch pieces of asparagus in the basket and pushed it into the air fryer.
-I set it for 390 degrees (your brand may vary) and put in 10 minutes.
+I set it for 390 degrees (your brand may vary) and cooked for 10 minutes.
 Next time, I will do 8 minutes.